Adaptive Manifold Clustering: Experimental Results

-In order to verify the sensitivity of the AWC algorithm w.r.t. local gaps for data lying on non-linear submanifolds, we will study a simple artificial example where our data is distributed on the unit circle.
-For a comprehensive numerical study of the procedure, including much more challenging real-live data, we refere to \cite{AWC}.
-For this experiment, we consider a distribution on the unit circle in $\mathbb R^2$ with two clusters
+In order to verify the sensitivity of the AWC algorithm w.r.t. local gaps for data lying on non-linear submanifolds and illustrate the main results Theorem \ref{thm_propagation} and Theorem \ref{thm_separation}, we will start by studying an artificial example where the embedding dimension is equal to \( 2 \) and the intrinsic dimension of the data is \( 1 \).
+We consider a distribution on the vacinity of the unit circle \( S^1 \) in \( \mathbb R^2 \) with two clusters

 and